salesforce-ux/design-system-ios/README.md

 #endif

 ```

+1. Create slds-bridging-header.h.

 2. In your build settings find the “Swift Compiler – Code Generation” section.

 3. Next to “Objective-C Bridging Header” add the header file (e.g. slds-bridging-header.h).

 SLDS extensions and constants are now accessible to all files in your project/workspace.
+There is no need to import the Design system to each file.

 #### Colors